Course ObjectiveThe thesis emphasizes the creation of an original contribution that goes

 encouraged, but this can be accomplished in many ways—including a

 replication analysis of earlier work with a thorough and insightful

-supervision is available.
+expertise for supervision is available.

 Teaching MethodsIndividual supervision by faculty member.

 Method of AssessmentPaper and presentation in public (single grade); subcriteria apply.

 Entry RequirementsStudents need to have completed coursework worth at least 24 ECTS points